Fiserv/Commerce-Hub/docs/Resources/Master-Data/Encryption-Data.md

 # Encryption Data

 Data encryption is a method of protecting data confidentiality by converting it to encoded information, that can only be decoded with a unique decryption key, generated either at the time of encryption or beforehand.
+Commerce Hub supports [device encryption](?path=docs/In-Person/Integrations/Encrypted-PIN-Pad.md) and [multi-use public key encryption](?path=docs/Online-Mobile-Digital/Secure-Data-Capture/Multi-Use-Public-Key/Multi-Use-Public-Key.md).

 <!--
 type: tab